Gary Mohr

 Gary Mohr (born December 15, 1951) is an American politician in the state of Iowa.
 He was elected to the Iowa House of Representatives in 2016 and currently serves as the representative for the 93rd District.
+He is from Bettendorf and has served as chair of the House Appropriations Committee since 2019, and currently sits on the Commerce, Capital Projects, Fiscal, and Public Safety committees, as well as the Federal and Other Funds Appropriations Subcommittee and the Legislative Council.